KnowYourLines/flitflok-landing-page/README.md

-# Coming Soon
+# To delete all your account data from the app, go to the account sign in/sign out tab in the app.
-## To delete all your account data from the app, go to the account sign in/sign out tab in the app.
-All video posts submitted, email address, password and identifiers for your account will be deleted.
+# All video posts submitted, email address, password and identifiers for your account will be deleted.

 <div id="contact">
     <h1>Get in Touch</h1>